-When deciding which backyard ideas to incorporate, start with the architecture of your property and the local area, and take your lead from there, is a great place to start.
-But ultimately it comes down to your vision.
+When deciding which backyard ideas to incorporate, start with the architecture of your property and the local area and take your lead from there.
+It's a great place to start, but ultimately it comes down to your vision.

 Get the hard landscaping and planting right by following tried and tested garden design rules we’ve detailed below, then add your own unique spin to give your space the standout factor.

 'Two small gardens, side by side, facing the same way will be markedly different because of their owners’ wishes.
 This individuality makes garden design so much more interesting.'